How to Build a Pallet Adirondack Chair

 It's an exciting project, and a pallet adirondack chair is a timeless addition to your outdoor furniture.
 You won't be able to tell the difference from using store-bought wood, except you'll already have an aged and rustic look, which is desirable.

-To get you started with this exciting project, here is how to build a pallet adirondack chair in a set of 26 easy to follow steps.
+To get you started with this exciting project, here is how to build a pallet adirondack chair out of four common types of pallets in a set of 26 easy to follow steps.